-Companies that Support the Organizational Base of the Cooperative Banking Business
+□ Companies that Support the Organizational Base of the Cooperative Banking Business

 - Norinchukin Research Institute Co., Ltd. is the think tank of the agricultural, forestry, and fishery cooperatives and supports the cooperative banking business through its survey and research activities. - Kyodo Seminar Co., Ltd. is responsible for training employees of the agricultural and fishery cooperative financial institutions, conducting training courses and correspondence courses, and publishing training materials for the management and staff of cooperative financial institutions.
-In FY2009, more than 12,000 people took part in correspondence training courses offered by Kyodo Seminar Co., Ltd. and about 10,000 people undertook certification exams.
+In FY2010, more than 12,000 people took part in correspondence training courses offered by Kyodo Seminar Co., Ltd. and about 10,000 people undertook certification exams.

-Companies that Complement the Business Base of the Cooperative Banking Business
+□ Companies that Complement the Business Base of the Cooperative Banking Business

 - Kyodo Housing Loan Co., Ltd. provides mortgages in partnership with more than 200 companies in the fields of housing and real estate sales, housing manufacturing, and other related areas, in addition to providing guarantee services for the JA Bank's mortgages.
 The company also handles Flat 35 mortgages in alliance with the Japan Housing Finance Agency. - Norinchukin-Zenkyoren Asset Management Co., Ltd., responds to the asset management needs of a range of financial institutions and institutional investors, including the agricultural cooperative organizations, through the development and offering of investment funds.
 This company is also responsible for offering the principal investment trust products sold in the branches and offices of the agricultural cooperative financial institutions. - The Cooperative Servicing Co., Ltd., is a Ministry of Justice-approved debt collection company responsible for the management and recovery of non-performing loans held by agricultural cooperative organizations.
-It also seeks early repayment of delinquent loans. - JA MITSUI LEASING, LTD. is a general leasing company that provides a range of rental, leasing and other services.
-It became one of our affiliate companies (accounted for according to the equity-method) in October 2009.
-This new affiliate will enable us to broaden our services to the cooperative system and people engaged in the agricultural, forestry and fisheries industries in Japan, and further increase customer convenience.
+It also seeks early repayment of delinquent loans. - JA MITSUI LEASING, LTD. is a general leasing company that meets the increasingly diverse and ever more sophisticated financial needs of customers.
+It plays a key role in providing lease-related services to the cooperative system and people engaged in the agricultural, forestry and fisheries industries.

-- The Agribusiness Investment & Consultation Co., Ltd. makes investments and provides other forms of financial support for agricultural corporations, with the dual objectives of helping them to secure financial stability and supporting their development. - Mitsubishi UFJ Nicos Co., Ltd. is a leading Japanese credit card company.
+- The Agribusiness Investment & Consultation Co., Ltd. makes investments and provides other forms of financial support for agricultural corporations, with the dual objectives of helping them to secure financial stability and supporting their development. - Mitsubishi UFJ Nicos Co., Ltd. Is a leading Japanese credit card company.
 It handles issuance of the JA Card, a cash-and-credit card for the organization, and it arranges guarantees for JA Bank loans.
-In fiscal 2009, the number of JA Card holders surpassed one million.
+There are currently about 1.2 million JA Card members.